 Security risks are manifold with BYOD.
 Without policies and safeguards, the big risk is of course company a data leak through employee personal devices.
 One device affected by malware can compromise systems well beyond that individual device.
 Employees also run the risk of having personal data deleted or just observed when IT is looking for company info on personal devices.

 Device compatibility is also a factor in measuring BYOD collaboration risks and challenges.
 Integrators face conundrums on how content is rendered and displayed across myriad personal and company-owned devices.
 Resolution, connection, image size can all conspire to make presentations go wrong when moving from BYOD device to company-owned display.
 Not to mention compatibility with company programs and legacy systems.
 An employee with the newest iPhone might not be able to use a necessary program creating unwanted headaches for everyone.

 Privacy risks – Employees understandably will have some “big brother” qualms about what happens when they use their personal devices on the job.
 With 74 percent using personal devices, this is obviously an objection that has been overcome, but needs to be taken seriously as integrators work with companies at policy and implementation.
-People might be happy to bring their devices to work, but will not hesitate to litigate when privacy is violated.

 To address these collaboration risks and challenges, developing a reasonable, understandable and implement-able BYOD policy is crucial.
 Here are a few key things to keep in mind when helping clients develop a BYOD policy.

 Proactive measures are the best defense.
 When assisting clients at the policy level, it is important to stress that with a BYOD culture, compliance needs to be baked in.
 These are not policy suggestions.
 Employees should be expected to sign off on and comply with the policy; which means a good BYOD policy should be clear and understandable for everyone.